 - ½ teaspoon kosher salt

-- 1 cup unsalted butter , softened (I use European butter, such as Kerrygold)
+- 1 cup unsalted European butter , softened to room temperature (such as Plugra or Kerrygold)

 - ¾ cup light brown sugar , lightly packed